Use the diagnostic app for vibration symptoms

 Steering wheel shakes

-Often tyre, wheel balance, brake, suspension or wheel bearing related.
+Often tyre, wheel balance, brake, suspension, alignment or wheel bearing related.

 Steering wheel shake guide →Car shakes at high speed

-Often wheel balancing, tyre defects, bent wheels or wheel bearing noise.
+Often wheel balancing, tyre defects, bent wheels, wheel bearing wear or suspension play.

 High-speed shake guide →Car shakes when braking

-Often brake discs, pads, calipers, suspension movement or hub play.
+Often brake discs, pads, calipers, suspension movement, hub play or wheel bearing issues.

 Braking vibration guide →Car vibrates at idle

-Often engine mounts, misfire, rough idle, exhaust contact or running faults.
+Often engine mounts, misfire, rough idle, exhaust contact or charging/running faults.

 Idle vibration guide →Car shudders but drives fine

-Can be mounts, misfire, clutch, idle control or engine running issue.
+Can be mounts, misfire, clutch, idle control, exhaust contact or engine running issue.

 Idle shudder guide →Car judders when pulling away